iftah-og/DripRog/README.md

   distinct rhythms (for example solid = ready, fast blinks = shutting down) rather than by colour or pitch alone, so they read the same whether felt, heard, or seen.
+- **A control you can set by feel.** Gain is a 4-position detented rotary switch, not a continuous dial.
+The positions click, so you can find and set a level by touch and count, without needing to see it or read a value.

 If you build or adapt DripRog for a specific access need, contributions and suggestions are welcome.